bootdotdev/blog/content/cryptography/what-is-cryptography.md

 ### Integrity

 [Data integrity](/bitcoin/achieving-data-integrity-using-cryptography/) refers to the accuracy, legitimacy, and consistency of information in a system.
-When a message is sent, particularly using an untrusted medium like the internet, data integrity ensures us that a message wasn’t tampered with or accidentally altered.
+When a message is sent, particularly using an untrusted medium like the internet, data integrity ensures us that a message wasn't tampered with or accidentally altered.

 Let's use the example of military orders.
 We're at war and an army general needs to send an order of retreat to his troops across the sea.
 Without a guarantee of data integrity, a hacker could intercept the message, change the order, and send it on its way.
 The army might receive an order to advance and walk right into a trap the general knew about.